(A) RECRUITMENT WING

 The clear link for printing of admission certificate is provided on our website upon scheduling of the exam.
-The candidate can get their admission certificate printed by simply providing their CNIC No and selecting the post applied for from the relevant box available on the screen.
+The candidate can get their admission certificate printed by simply providing their CNIC No on the screen.
 It is however to be noted that immediately after completion of the General Recruitment Phase, the provision of generation/ printing of admission certificate is revoked.

 Question No. 13

 Which things must be brought to appear in written exams/tests?